 Aside from the human cost and the residual affect on fellow employees, the costs of a successful harassment claim on behalf of an employee can be crippling, especially for smaller businesses.
 In 2015 the EEOC recovered $164.5 million from businesses for workers alleging harassment.
 And this does not include associated legal fees.

 There are other, intangible but equally real costs that come with harassment.
-Workplace harassment exacts a steep cost to those who are victims including mental, physical, and economic harm, and all employers should be prepared.
+Workplace harassment exacts a steep cost to the victims of these behaviors including mental, physical, and economic harm.
+These issues can, in turn, become costly for employers.
 In addition, workplace harassment - reported or not - affects all workers, and its true cost includes decreased productivity, increased turnover, and harm to the organization's reputation.

 A Partner for HR Management Best Practices

 Accurate and timely management and compliance practices are required for HR professionals in every business.
 Maintaining this can be challenging, but there are options.